tendermint/tendermint/docs/rfc/rfc-001-storage-engine.rst

 Tendermint has a very thin common wrapper that makes Tendermint itself (largely) agnostic to the data storage layer (within the realm of the popular key-value/embedded databases.)
-This flexibility is not particularly useful: the benefits of a specific database engine in the context of tendermint is not particularly well understood, and the maintenance burden for multiple backends is not commensurate with the benefit provided.
+This flexibility is not particularly useful: the benefits of a specific database engine in the context of Tendermint is not particularly well understood, and the maintenance burden for multiple backends is not commensurate with the benefit provided.
 Additionally, because the data storage layer is handled generically, and most tests run with an in-memory